Interpolating with generalized Assouad dimensions: Stochastically self-similar sets

 which gives $n_k\geq (1-s-\eps/2)k+c_\delta$, where $c_\delta \coloneqq \log_m(x_\delta-1)$.
 Moreover, since $f$ is a polynomial of degree $N$ with positive coefficients that are bounded above by $1$, we also have the trivial bound $f(x) \leq 1+(x-1)^N$ for all $x\geq 1$.
 Combining this with the previous estimate,

-The conclusion now follows after dividing by $N^{(s+\eps)k}$ and taking limits. \end{proof} We also require the following lower probability estimate which does not require independence; the elementary proof can be found, for example, in \cite[Lemma~2.1]{ft2023}.
-We reproduce it here for convenience. \begin{lemma} Let $E_1,\dots,E_n$ be a sequence of events and assume that $\Prob(E_i)\geq p$ for all $1\leq i \leq n$.
-Let $0<\lambda < p$.
-Let $F_\lambda$ denote the event that at least $\lambda n$ of the events $E_1,\dots,E_n$ occur.
+The conclusion now follows after dividing by $N^{(s+\eps)k}$ and taking limits. \end{proof} The following probability estimate does not require independence; its short and elementary proof can be found, for example, in \cite[Lemma~2.1]{zbl:1512.28008} and we include it for convenience. \begin{lemma} Let $E_1,\dots,E_n$ be a sequence of events with $\Prob(E_i)\geq p$ for all $1\leq i \leq n$.
+Let $0<\lambda < p$ and let $F_\lambda$ denote the event that at least $\lambda n$ of the events $E_1,\dots,E_n$ occur.
 Then

 \end{lemma} \begin{proof} We compute